Monday, September 28, 2015

 1971 Earlville Quad @ 24,000

-I added a red line next to the landscars that show were the route used to be on the east side.
+I added a red line next to the landscars that shows where the CB&Q route used to be on the east side.

 Satellite